casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 - [x] 7-day Trial Period For Subscribers
 - [x] Page-template with an included Terms of Service (TOS) page
 - [ ] Email validation
-- [ ] Billing using Stripe for subscriptions
 - [ ] Feedback button to store feedback in database
 - [ ] Account Details (update account, disable account)
 - [ ] Settings for app